Travel in Austria

 The Story of the Church

 At the beginning of the 18th century, a terrible plague broke out in Vienna, causing the mass death of many of the city’s residents.
-Emperor Charles VI, ruler of the Holy Roman Empire, was at a loss and therefore vowed that if the plague passed, he would dedicate a magnificent church building to St. Charles Borromeo, who was known as the savior of plague sufferers and also as the patron saint of the emperor himself.
+Emperor Charles VI, ruler of the Holy Roman Empire, faced despair and vowed that if the plague passed, he would dedicate a magnificent church building to St. Charles Borromeo, known as the savior of plague sufferers and the emperor’s own patron saint.
 In 1713, a year after the plague had passed, the emperor announced the construction of the church as he had vowed.
 A competition was held among many architects for its construction, and the happy winner was the architect Johann Bernhard Fischer von Erlach.
 The construction work began in 1716 and lasted for 23 years.
 During the construction, von Erlach passed away, and his son Joseph Emanuel continued the work until its completion in 1739.
 In the past, it was possible to see the Hofburg Palace directly from the church, but today the many buildings that have been added around the square no longer allow this.

 The Design of the Church